 It boasts more than just... impressions of long-gone feathers.
 One of the world's most famous fossils...
 Archaeopteryx – also contains remnants of the feathers' soft tissue. ...
 "It's amazing that that chemistry is preserved after 150 million years." ... palaeontologists had long thought that only impressions remained.
 [But] "There is soft-tissue chemistry preserved in places that people didn't expect it," says [geochemist Roy] Wogelius.
 [RSR: Not enough biological material was discovered to call it tissue but only remnants of tissue.]

 * Carbon-14 Found Everywhere It's Not Supposed To Be (even in dinosaur fossils): C-14 decays in only thousands of years and therefore cannot last for millions.
 Thus evolutionists did not expect to find C-14 EVERYWHERE it shouldn't be if the earth were old (Answers, 2011).
 Carbon-14 is found in coal, oil, limestone, fossil wood, graphite, natural gas, marble, dinosaur fossils, and even in supposedly billion-year-old diamonds!
 A secondary assumption by old-earth scientists proposed that the C-14 in diamonds (coal, etc.) must have come from N-13 (or C-13, etc.) and neutron capture.
 Calculations can falsify this claim as Dr. Jonathan Sarfati argues, for scarce crustal radioactivity could explain less than one 10,000th of the C-14 in diamonds, and similarly, there would have to be thousands of times more uranium, thorium, etc. throughout the earth's crust everywhere that these globally dispersed materials are found.)
-That Mosasaur (above, shown by researchers to have original biological material and not contamination, also contained five percent modern carbon.
+Published findings also have shown that the Mosasaur (below) not only has original biological material (i.e., not contamination), but that it also contains five percent modern carbon.
 Radiocarbon also exists even in supposedly million-year-old two-mile deep natural gas wells (CRSQ Fall 2007): "Once again, fossil gas is not carbon-14 dead.
 Thus, the age of the gases is on the order of thousands, not millions of years.”
 See RSR 3-28-08.
 See more at RSR's List of Not So Old Things and in Round Four of our debate with AronRa.
 C-14 in specimens supposedly millions or a billion years old is so ubiquitous that it is longer an anomaly.
 And while old-earthers had hoped they could attribute it to contamination, Dr. John Baumgardner, of Los Alamos National Labs has documented in Dec, 2010 Creation Matters that C-14 exists even in the hardest naturally-occurring, contamination-resistant substance on earth, within diamonds.
 The earth is young.